Toggle menu

 Decline of Capitalism

-World War III saw millions rise up after learning their dire conditions were inextricably linked to capitalism and Western imperialism.
-In the Middle East and North Africa, they successfully destroyed the genocidal settler colony of Israel and its regional supporters, many of which were slaveholder monarchies.
-In the United States (US), they seized key territories, stretched the military thin, and converted servicemen to their cause.
+Armed resistance to capitalism and Western imperialism reached its height in World War III.
+In the Middle East and North Africa, Arab fighters successfully destroyed the genocidal settler society of Israel and its regional supporters, most of them slaveholder monarchies.
+Worsening human rights in the mainland and colonial United States (US) sparked separatist movements, which stretched the US military thin and drafted its servicemen to their cause.
 The Treaty of Beijing guaranteed the independence of all countries that liberated themselves during the conflict, much to the West's chagrin.
-However, if violence was likely to resume in any of them, they would fall under temporary United Nations (UN) control, as happened to Palestine and Kashmir.
+However, if violence was likely to resume in any of them, they would fall under temporary United Nations (UN) control, as happened to Kashmir and Palestine.

-Russia’s alignment with the anti-fascist Axis of Resistance did not reflect its domestic policies.
+Russia only joined the Axis of Resistance out of geopolitical opportunity.
 Since the fall of the Soviet Union, it had been economically and politically at the behest of corporate oligarchs.
 The election of Vladimir Putin into the presidency ramped up human rights violations, especially towards ethnic minorities, queer people, and political dissidents.
-The Treaty of Beijing obliged Russia to soften its laws in exchange for an end to Western sanctions.
-Separatists in various Russian republics used the new political climate to request independence; the federal government refused, claiming the republics would be needed for the country’s democratization.
-They did not accept the federal narrative, leading to protests, rebellions, and in response, the readoption of old, oppressive laws.
-In 2,042 CE, the Second Russian Civil War broke out, foreign powers exerting influence over its multiple belligerents.
+As per the Treaty of Beijing, Russia relaxed its laws so it could no longer be sanctioned.
+Under the new political climate, various of the country’s republics requested independence; the federal government refused, claiming they were needed for redemocratization.
+Federal claims were not accepted, driving protests, rebellions, and in response, the adoption of old laws.
+In 2,042 CE, Russia fell into a second civil war, its combatants often backed by foreign powers.
 The war ended ten years later, when the Free Russian State was established.
-It aimed to clean the international reputation of Russia and undo the mistakes of the bygone Russian Federation.
+It slowly cleaned Russia’s international reputation and expanded into former Russian territory, now with the aim of recreating a socialist state from Eastern Europe to the Far East.

 Internationalism versus Regionalism